 Please read the information discussed under the heading "Description of Capital Stock" beginning on page 21 of the accompanying prospectus dated June 14, 2005.
-On January 17, 2006, approximately 30,544,730 shares of our common stock were outstanding.
+As of September 30, 2006, 37,793,573 shares of common stock were issued and outstanding.

-Upon completion of the sale under this prospectus supplement, approximately 35,544,730 shares of our common stock will be outstanding, based on the approximate number of shares of common stock issued and outstanding as of January 17, 2006.
-As of September 30, 2005, 28,660,743 shares of common stock were issued and outstanding.
+Upon completion of the sale under this prospectus supplement, approximately 43,079,288 shares of our common stock will be outstanding, based on the approximate number of shares of common stock issued and outstanding as of September 30, 2006.